ANU research program on green steel supply chain futures for Australia, China and the region

 Activities

-Track 1: Realising the opportunity associated with Australia’s theoretical advantage in green ironmaking: pathways to a decarbonised global iron and steel making industry.
+Realising the opportunity associated with Australia’s theoretical advantage in green ironmaking: pathways to a decarbonised global iron and steel making industry.

-This track will identify the potential pathways to a fully decarbonised global iron and steel industry to inform understanding of Australia’s key competitors in the global race to become the preferred supplier of green iron to China, East Asia and Southeast Asia, and policy drivers and industry interventions that would enable the possible and preferred futures identified to be realised.
+Firstly, this project will identify the potential pathways to a fully decarbonised global iron and steel industry to inform understanding of Australia’s key competitors in the global race to become the preferred supplier of green iron to China, East Asia and Southeast Asia, and policy drivers and industry interventions that would enable the possible and preferred futures identified to be realised.

-Track 2: An Australia-China zero-emissions iron and steel supply chain.
+An Australia-China zero-emissions iron and steel supply chain.

-This track will focus on the Australia-China steel value chain, analysing how different value chain configurations will impact key metrics including the final cost of steel products, and environmental and economic indicators such as carbon and local air pollutant emissions, economic growth, policy and regulatory settings, employment, wages, and investment in each country, down to State/ Province level.
+Secondly, the project will focus on the Australia-China steel value chain, analysing how different value chain configurations will impact key metrics including the final cost of steel products, and environmental and economic indicators such as carbon and local air pollutant emissions, economic growth, policy and regulatory settings, employment, wages, and investment in each country, down to State/ Province level.
 This information will enable informed considerations both within China and between Australia and China, about potential new industry structures.